 Elevated food-specific IgE levels are not representative of “triggering” foods in patients with atopic dermatitis and often-lead to mis-diagnosis of food allergy.
 Food allergen IgE panel testing is not recommended in patients with atopic dermatitis (Sources: Pediatrics, Choosing Wisely) .

-The development of this information was made possible through support from Sanofi and Regeneron.
+The development of this information was made possible with support from Sanofi and Regeneron.
+The AAP maintains full independence in its editorial and strategic activities.
+Financial supporters have no influence over AAP content, policies, or leadership decisions.